dbrafael/qop/README.md

 ## Usage:

-Qop searches for TOML configuration files in '~/.config/qop/{mode}.toml'
+Qop searches for TOML configuration files in `~/.config/qop/{mode}.toml`

-Qop can be called in a specific 'mode' by running:
+Qop can be called in a specific `mode` by running:

 ``` sh
 qop -s mode